Langhe when to go: small guide

 4. Discover Alta Langa:

 This area is less frequented by “hit-and-run” tourism but is a true gem to discover and love.
-How do we find out Alta Langa in an original way?
+How can we initially learn about Alta Langa?
 How about a weekend dedicated to a horseback riding experience?
 Or a day on horseback with a small group of friends?
 A summer horseback riding tour in Alta Langa is an excellent way to enjoy quality time.
-I even mentioned the small town of Murazzano in this blog article: Three Beautiful Cities to Visit.
+I even mentioned the small town of Murazzano in my blog article, “Three Beautiful Cities to Visit.”
 It might serve as an interesting starting point.

 5. Relax and Rejuvenate: